KHODEHNJ/Music-player/README.md

 # Music-player-
-This app will be updated soon!
+This app will be updated soon until it's ready for being an exe